CypherpunkSamurai/on-screen-controllers/README.md

 ## Browser Support

-ts-stick is designed to work on all modern browsers and devices.
+on-screen-controllers is designed to work on all modern browsers and devices.
 The library has been tested on the following platforms:

 - Chrome (latest) 🌐
 - Firefox (latest) 🦊